Best kids bike trailers 2024

 If you're not 100% certain a trailer is right for you and your child, or you're struggling to choose between models, then renting can be a great idea.

-There are two main ways to rent a kids bike trailer:
+There are two main ways to rent a kids’ bike trailer:

-1. Lease a kids bike trailer for several weeks
+1. Lease a kids’ bike trailer for several weeks

-If it's not for you then you arrange to send the trailer back at the end of the rental period.
+Lease from Kids Bike Trailers for 2–12 weeks and benefit from their "try before you buy" service.
+If it's not for you, then you arrange to send the trailer back at the end of the rental period.

-They have a wide range of trailers available and deliver nationwide in the UK so you can try out the trailer on your daily routes.
+They have a wide range of trailers available and deliver nationwide in the UK, so you can try out the trailer on your daily routes.

-2. Rent a trailer for the day
+1. Rent a trailer for the day

 It can be a good idea to rent a trailer from a bike rental location and use it for a day.